The Role of Accreditation in the TESOL / TEFL / TESL Industry

 The level of a TESL Canada or Trinity CertTESOL approved course is much higher than one that is recognized by a mid or lower-level organization because their respective course providers have to meet high standards during the accreditation process.

 Furthermore, these top-level organizations help the industry evolve by promoting learning, research and collaboration through monthly publications and annual conferences.
-For example, the TESL Canada 2017 conference in Niagara Falls attracted more than 1000 visitors from all over the world for their 3-day conference that included over 100 highly experienced and qualified speakers.
+For example, the TESL Canada 2017 conference in Niagara Falls attracted more than 1000 visitors from all over the world for their 3-day conference that included over 100 highly experienced and qualified speaker

 How An Accredited Course Will Help You